codeaches/codeaches.github.io/_posts/2018-12-20-Spring Boot-OAuth2 and Resource Server setup.md

     250000
   );
 ```
 > The password saved in DB is in Bcrypt format.
-I have used an online tool to Bcrypt the password with 4 rounds
+I have used an online tool to Bcrypt the password with 4 rounds.
-> `appclient` has the authority to access the petstore and toystore resources
+> `appclient` has the authority to access the petstore and toystore resources.
-> `scope` is set to both read and write
+> `scope` is set to both read and write.

 ### Create tables for users, groups, group authorities and group members